MathysCogne/hackathon_kiln/README.md

 <strong>Hackathon - Kiln 🐧</strong>

+<p>2nd Place WINNERS of the Kiln Connect category! 🏆</p>

-<p>This project was developed as part of a hackathon organized by Kiln, emphasizing innovation and accessibility in staking and blockchain technology 🏆</p>
+<p>This project was developed as a solution for a hackathon organized by Kiln, focusing on innovation and data accessibility in staking and blockchain technology 🏆</p>

 </br>